Mayo Clinic School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 12-month Radiation Therapy Program.

 - Be in good standing with all program policies

-Upon successful completion of the Radiation Therapy Program, you will receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the Radiation Therapy Program, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Graduates may apply to take the national registry examination administered by The American Registry of Radiologic Technologists.